LesFruitsDefendus/saskatoon-ng/CONTRIBUTING.md

 ## Branches

-~~Unless instructed otherwise by maintainers all pull requests should target the `develop` branch.~~ For now, all pull requests should target the `master` branch until further notice.
+Unless instructed otherwise by maintainers all pull requests should target the `develop` branch.

 If your branch directly addresses an opened `Issue`, you may name your branch using the following scheme: `Fix-<Issue#>-A_short_description`